insight-creative/foxstructures.com/content/construction-services/barn-construction.md

         The designers and ag construction team here at Fox Structures can help you determine the best materials for your unique barn construction project.
     - question: What kind of flooring is best for a barn?
       answer: >-
         Concrete flooring is typically best for barn buildings, especially those used for livestock and/or storage.
 Concrete is not only very sturdy and can withstand a heavy amount of wear and tear, but it is also extremely easy to clean.
-Plus, <a href="https://clmfireproofing.com/understanding-the-fire-resistance-of-concrete/" target="_blank" rel="noopener noreferrer nofollower">concrete is one of the most fire-resistant materials available for barn construction</a>.
+Plus, <a href="https://clmfireproofing.com/understanding-the-fire-resistance-of-concrete/" target="_blank" rel="noopener noreferrer nofollow">concrete is one of the most fire-resistant materials available for barn construction</a>.
 This makes it the optimal choice for most barn buildings, no matter what kind of ag operation you have.
     - question: Can Fox Structures complete the concrete pouring for my barn construction project?
       answer: >-
         Yes!
 Fox Structures provides full-service barn construction, including concrete work.
 Thanks to our merger with R&R Concrete, our team can now complete large-scale concrete projects faster and more precisely than ever.